polljoy/polljoy-android/README.md

 #### Got questions?
 Email us at help@polljoy.com

 ## Version History

+### Version 0.3

+ - fix a bug that is caused when the colorString is "000"
+ - remove unused values and images.
+ - rename colornames to prevent conflicts

 ### Version 0.2
  - fix a bug that the poll doesn't show when both its app image and poll image are not set